Meet the team

 Simon

+I wanted to become a peer support worker after having the role recommended to me by the person I was working with in Impact on Teesside.
 I work along side people providing an example of how there is light at the end of the tunnel through listening, empathy and validating their own experience.

 I think we all have the skills needed to be a peer to someone, to support them its just we sometimes forget to use them or don’t realise we are.
 I don’t judge.
 I keep an open mind.
 I think everyone’s experiences in life are important, impactful and informative to them.
 I think we all have the potential to be the best version of ourselves and the right to strive towards being that version; regardless of whether we achieve it.

-As to my own lived in experience; I have seen the benefits of just sitting with people and being with them and the dangers of a lack of empathy.
+As to my own lived in experience; I have seen the benefits of just sitting with people and being with them and showing empathy.

 Sara